DenizK00/DeepNeuroBoun/README.md

 ### Prerequisites

+- DeepLabCut, installation varies for different operating systems for more information go to https://deeplabcut.github.io/DeepLabCut/docs/installation.html
 - Python 3.7 or higher installed on your system.
 - The required Python packages can be found in the `requirements.txt` file.